University Catalog

 AREN 4383.
 SENIOR PROJECT.
 3 Hours.

 This course will provide architectural engineering students the opportunity to apply tools, skills and principles of architecture engineering towards the planning, analysis of alternatives, and designs of engineering solutions for projects identified by the instructor.
 Projects will address engineering standards and multiple realistic constraints.
 Application of computer-aided design and engineering tools will be utilized for analysis and design.
 Student presentations will address alternative solutions, application of building code and engineering standards within architectural context.
 Students will work together and submit a team project.
-Prerequisite: Grade of C or better in AREN 4347; Grade of C or better in AREN 4348; Grade of C or better in AREN 4352; Completion of all required 3000 level courses; or permission of instructor.
+Prerequisite: Grade of C or better in AREN 4347 and AREN 4352; Completion of all required 3000 level courses; or permission of instructor.

 AREN 4391.
 PROBLEMS IN ARCHITECTURAL ENGINEERING.
 3 Hours.